DocDilbert/arm-cortex-m4-base/README.md

 make doc
 ```

+## Thread safety
+Depending on the enabled options during newlibc building the function malloc is able to lock and unlock interrupts.
+To
+the time of writing this locking mechanismn is disabled when using the newlibc-nano prebuilts.
+Therefore calls to malloc and new
+are not thread safe.
+Do not call them from different interrupts or threads.

 ## Usefull resources
 This section lists some usefull resources which I constantly use when working on an cortex m4 target.